abdullahhosenakash/education-board-management-client/README.md

-# Education Board Management System
+# Education Board Management System Client

 This is a project of education board management system as a thesis of ECE 402 Course.